ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/removing-user-from-restricted-users-portal-after-spam.md

 5. Click **Yes** to confirm the change.

     > [!NOTE]
-    > It may take up to 30 minutes before restrictions are removed.
+    > It may take 30 minutes or more before restrictions are removed.

 ## Making sure admins are alerted when this happens